cloveday098/Prog_Team_Website/README.md

 1. [__Calendar__]: A feature implemented via Google Calendar that allows viewers to view upcoming events, such as Meet Maryvilles and Programming Team practices.
 2. [__Competitions__]: Three buttons are linked to the testing sites visited most often by the Programming Team.
 Contest details should be found on the linked pages.
-3. [__Socials__]: Include an icon linked to the Programming Team Facebook page.
-Twitter and Instagram accounts are under construction.
+3. [__Socials__]: Include an icon linked to the Programming Team Facebook and Instagram pages.
+The Instagram account is under construction.

 ## About
 A page that should inform the public about CSC both as a competition team and as a student organization.
 Team achievements, student spotlights, and competition information are provided on this page.